lokeshkumar-2003/factory-erp-app/README.md

 # Cd_automation Erp App

-A secure and collaborative mobile + web-based system for managing and monitoring employee energy meter readings, built using *Flutter, **Flask, **MySQL, and **YOLO*.
+A secure and collaborative mobile + web-based system for managing and monitoring employee energy meter readings, built using Flutter, Flask, MySQL, Firebase and YOLO.

 ---